ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

 assert(native_as_token_b == token_a_as_token_b)
 ```

-### Overwritting & Asset Registry Storage
+### Overwriting & Asset Registry Storage

-For a token to have its ED be correctly calculated, and therfore to exists on
+For a token to have its ED be correctly calculated, and therefore to exists on
 chain, it should have its `foreign_asset_ratio` defined and stored.

 If the need arises, an optional ED value can be provided to an asset within